Overview

 Box

-A neutral wrapper, similar in essence to div or span, which may affect its children through Mantine style props:
+A neutral wrapper, similar in essence to div, but which supports Mantine style props and other styling APIs:

 Bar Chart